JonasLmbt/exiobase_explorer/README.md

 To use the Exiobase Explorer:

-    # Write your code into main.py or create new programs in the exiobase_explorer folder.
+    # Write your code into main.py or create new projects within the folder.
 Then import the classes:
     from src.IOSystem import IOSystem
     from src.SupplyChain import SupplyChain

-Download exiobases databases (don't change the name) and put them into the empty folder "exiobase".
+Download databases from exiobase on their website (don't change the name!) and put them into the empty folder "exiobase".

 Create an instance and load data:

-    database = IOSystem(year=2022, language="english").load()
+    database = IOSystem(year=2022, language="english").load() # Loading it for the first time might take up to a minute

 ---